 RCU offers SBA 7(a) loans for business owners who need funds for tenant improvements, debt refinances, equipment, working capital, acquisition, partnership buyout, commercial real estate and more.
 This loan comes with terms from 7-25 years and loan amounts ranging from $50,000 to $5 million.

 As with all credit unions, membership has its hurdles.
-In the case of RCU, eligibility is limited to geographic location—specifically to California’s North Bay area and San Francisco.
+In the case of RCU, eligibility is limited to geographic location-specifically to only two states.
+RCU is only available in California and Oregon.
+Most of the companies on our list are available almost nationwide.
+This really limits who can benefit from RCU's services.

 Because larger banks have so much more resources at their disposal, they're able to provide customer "perks" in the form of rewards, bonuses, and advanced technology.
 Credit unions don't typically have this luxury.
 If this is what matters to you, RCU might not be the best choice.